MadSmith17/480Project/README.md

 3. Run the cells to load the model `mood_prediction_model.pth` and prepare the dataset `features_dataset.csv`.
 4. Select a mood, and the function will:
    * Filter songs based on the mood.
-   * Randomly select songs for a playlist.
+   * Randomly selects songs for the playlist.
    * Output song details (Track Name, Artist, Album).

 6. Example User Interaction: